sandeepnegi1996/til_sandy/README.md

 Repository while learning new things we can write down it here

+### Eclipse
+1. sometime when we press ctrl+1 to load the imports it doesn't work in that case just close the project from ide and open it again.

 ### Excel
 1. To Add row in Excel --> Select row and then press --> ctrl + shift + "+"   :fire:
 2. To add multiple row in Excel --> Select multiple rows in excel --> ctrl +shift + "+" :computer: